aws-samples/swift-chat/README.md

     - macOS App click to [Download](https://github.com/aws-samples/swift-chat/releases/download/1.5.0/SwiftChat.dmg)
     - iOS (Currently we do not provide the iOS version, you can build it locally with Xcode)

-2. Launch your App, click the left menu button to open the drawer page, click **Settings** in the bottom of the drawer.
+2. Launch the App, open the drawer menu, and tap **Settings**.
 3. Paste the `API URL` and `API Key` then select the Region.
-4. You can change the default text and image model, and **make sure these models are enabled in the corresponding Region in the AWS Console**.
-5. Click the top right ✓ icon to save your configuration and start your chat.
+4. Click the top right ✓ icon to save your configuration and start your chat.

 Congratulations 🎉 Your SwiftChat App is ready to use!